tykiww/tykiww.github.io/_posts/2018-03-05-Poisson-Dates.md

 comments: TRUE
 ---

 Date manipulation can be a pain.
-Sometimes, this is typically due to the random formatting of different dates.
+Sometimes, this is due to the random formatting of different dates.
 In my personal opinion, R has quite a terrible class for dates.
 It MUST include year, month, and day.
 If not, you have to make sure to use `format()` to coerce it to a Year-month, Year-day combination.
 I looked online for some other classes.
 The `zoo` package apparently has a yearmon class.
 Yet, we don't necessarily need that.
 It seems like a convenience issue.
 I believe it should be standard practice to separate out the Overall date, Year, Month, and Day for every raw dataset.
 I guess that's just wishful thinking.

 For example, the other day, I was doing a BI analysis for an HR risk company.
 I was just investigating some of their data to see if I could extract any useful information.
 Unfortunately, there wasn't much from what I got to inference anything.
 I was, however, able to pull out the number of days each employee had been working.
 During that process, I remembered again how lack of date standardization can be a pain.